-If our customers delay or fail to pay a significant amount of our outstanding receivables, it could have a material adverse effect on our business, liquidity financial condition, and results of operations.
+If our customers delay or fail to pay a significant amount of our outstanding receivables, it could have a material adverse effect on our business, liquidity, financial condition, and results of operations.

 We bill our customers for our products in arrears and are, therefore, subject to credit risks if our customers delay or fail to pay our invoices.
-In weak economic environments, we may experience increased delays or failures due to, among other reasons, a reduction in our customers' cash flow from operations and ability to access the credit markets.
-In addition, some of our customers may experience financial difficulties, including insolvency or bankruptcy proceedings, in which case we may not be able to collect sums owed to us by these customers and we may be required to refund pre-petition amounts paid to us during a specified period prior to the bankruptcy filing.
+In weak economic environments, we have experienced increased delays or failures due to, among other reasons, a reduction in our customers' cash flow from operations and ability to access the credit markets.
+In addition, some of our customers have experienced financial difficulties, including insolvency or bankruptcy proceedings, in which cases we have not been able to collect sums owed to us or have received significantly less than expected, and we may be required to refund pre-petition amounts paid to us during a specified period prior to the bankruptcy filing.
 Furthermore, we may experience longer collection cycles with our international customers due to foreign fund transfer restrictions, and we may have difficulty enforcing agreements and collecting accounts receivable from our international customers through a foreign country's legal system.
 If our customers delay or fail to pay us a significant amount of our outstanding receivables, it could have a material adverse effect on our business, liquidity financial condition, and results of operations.